sasagawa888/nprolog/document/MANUAL.md

 Check if X is an atom data type.

 ### □ break
-Suspend program execution and display an interpreter prompt.
+Suspends execution and displays an interpreter prompt.
-The program can be restarted by the following types:

-end_of_file
+Type `end_of_file` to resume execution.

 ### □ call(P)
 Call the interpreted goal P.